 The content that appears in the NPM Scripts section depends on the scripts in your

 package.json file.
-You can use this section to run your React Native project easily with a click of a button.
+You can use this section to run your React Native project with a click of a button.
 The sidebar can be moved left or right and made hidden or visible.

+For example, a single file can be split into separate sections where each section scrolls independently, but any changes made in one section will reflect in the other.
 I find this feature useful for styling: I can display the styles I have created in one section, while the other section displays the components.
 That way, I pass the styles appropriate to each component without constantly scrolling up and down.